gravitational/teleport/docs/5.0/application-access.md

 ## Example Applications

-As outlined in our introduction Application Access has been designed to support two types of applications.
+As outlined in our introduction, Application Access has been designed to support two types of applications.

 **Example Legacy App**</br>
-A device such as an load balancer might come with a control panel, but it doesn't' have any auth and can only be access via a privileged network.
+A device such as a load balancer might come with a control panel, but it doesn't have any authentication and can only be access via a privileged network.
 These applications are supported and can extend access beyond your network.

-Other example legacy apps.
+Other example legacy apps:

 + An internal admin tool
 + Control panel for networking devices

 **Example Modern App**</br>
-Teleport Application Access supports all modern applications, these could be built in-house or off-the-shelf software such as jenkins, Kubernetes Dashboard and Jupyter workbooks.
+Teleport Application Access supports all modern applications, these could be built in-house or off-the-shelf software such as Jenkins, Kubernetes Dashboard and Jupyter workbooks.

 + Kubernetes Internal Dashboard
 + Grafana